-A budget travel guide to Imlil, Morocco, a town in the Atlas Mountains.
+A complete budget travel guide to Imlil, Morocco, the gateway to the Atlas Mountains.

 The charming little town of Imlil is the perfect gateway to the Atlas Mountains.

 It’s easy to access from Marrakech, is a convenient starting point for many treks, and it can be super affordable.

 For someone like me, who loves nature and budget travel, and who has been living in the crazy city of Marrakech for a few weeks, Imlil felt like heaven.

 Due to its breathtaking mountain landscapes and quaint charm, Imlil is definitely worth a visit.
 I spent a whole month in Morocco and my visit to Imlil was the best part!

 With this Imlil Morocco budget travel guide, I’ll highlight the best things to do around Imlil.
 I’ll also explain how I was able to do it all on a very tight budget.

 You can also find info about budget accommodation, places to eat, hikes, and Imlil waterfalls.

 Despite our lack of funds, we still had an incredible time and didn’t feel like we missed out on anything.
 We stayed in lovely accommodation and got to enjoy the Atlas Mountain scenery through hiking and exploring.